ukayani/scalator-ecs/akka-cluster-post.md

 In order to manage the seed list of every node we will utilize an Akka library called ConstructR which uses Apache Zookeeper to store a centralized seed list.

 We have created a sample clustered application which addresses the steps and challenges above.
-The sample application can be found on Github at [Movie Ticket Booking Application](https://github.com/LoyaltyOne/theatre-booking-akka-example)
+The sample application can be found on Github at [Theatre Booking Application](https://github.com/LoyaltyOne/theatre-booking-akka-example)

 #### Dockerizing Applications with SBT Native Packager